 |Swinomish Reservation||Shore Friendly Swinomish||Swinomish Indian Tribal Community|

 |Thurston County||Shore Friendly Thurston||Thurston Conservation District|

-Incentive programs for landowners of marine shorelines in Puget Sound have been implemented over the past five years by numerous organizations and governments throughout the Sound.
+Incentive programs for landowners of marine shorelines in Puget Sound have been implemented since 2014 by numerous organizations and governments throughout the Sound.
 These programs have successfully engaged landowners to consider armor removal and restoration on their property through incentives.
-However, many of these programs have operated on short-term federal grant funding that has expired.
-The Puget Sound Partnership's Ecosystem Coordination Board requested that WDFW ask the Legislature for ongoing state funds to support the continuation of these types of programs in the 2019-2021 biennium.
-The program is now part of the ESRP's biennial investment plan with strong support and current grant funding awarded through 2023.
+When federal grant funding for these programs expired, the Puget Sound Partnership's Ecosystem Coordination Board requested that WDFW ask the Legislature for ongoing state funds to support the continuation of these types of programs and the program is now part of the ESRP's biennial investment plan with strong support and current grant funding awarded through 2023.

 How is the Shore Friendly program funded?

-ESRP received a $10 million appropriation from the Washington State Legislature for the 2019-21 biennium, including limited funding for the Shore Friendly program.
-Acknowledging the potential for a wide funding gap at the outset of this grant process, ESRP actively sought to support the program with outside funding partnerships.
+ESRP received a $15.7 million appropriation from the Washington State Legislature for the 2021-23 biennium, including nearly $2.5 million in funding for the Shore Friendly program.
+Acknowledging the potential for a wide funding gap at the outset of the 2019-21 grant process, ESRP actively sought to support the program with outside funding partnerships.
 The Habitat Strategic Initiative generously offered to leverage and align Environmental Protection Agency National Estuary Program funding to support the transition of Shore Friendly programs to ESRP in the short-term.

 What type of work will these programs fund?